 How to Prepare for a Customer Service Interview

-Make sure to do your homework, familiarizing yourself with the company and the products and services it sells.
+Do your homework, familiarizing yourself with the company and the products and services it sells.
 Check the company website, skim through social media accounts, and review any media coverage.
-Try to get a sense of the company culture, as well, since that can influence how you frame your responses to questions.
+Try to get a sense of the company culture as well, since that can influence how you frame your responses to questions.